Raziel90/personal_website/content/publication/coppola-2016-social/index.md

   - Nicola Bellotto
 publication: 2016 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)
 publication_short: ""
+summary: "The paper presents a probabilistic approach using spatio-temporal and social features to recognize human-human interaction activities, learns priors based on proxemics theory to improve classification, and provides a new public RGB-D dataset of social activities including risk situations, with results showing the proposed method merging different features and proximity priors improves precision, recall and accuracy over alternative approaches"
 abstract: "Social activity based on body motion is a key feature for non-verbal and physical behavior defined as function for communicative signal and social   interaction between individuals.
 Social activity recognition is important to   study human-human communication and also human-robot interaction.
 Based on that, this research has threefold goals: (1) recognition of social behavior (e.g. human-human interaction) using a probabilistic approach that merges spatio-temporal features from individual bodies and social features from the relationship between two individuals; (2) learn priors based on physical proximity between individuals during an interaction using proxemics theory to feed a probabilistic ensemble of activity classifiers; and (3) provide a public dataset with RGB-D data of social daily activities including risk situations useful to test approaches for assisted living, since this type of dataset is still missing.
 Results show that using the proposed approach designed to merge features with different semantics and proximity priors improves the classification performance in terms of precision, recall and accuracy when compared with other approaches that employ alternative strategies."
 draft: false
 featured: true
 tags: